NesBet/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile___Script that displays the content of the /etc/passwd file.
 3-twofiles___Script that display contents of two files.
 4-lastlines___Script that displays the last 10 lines of /etc/passwd file.
+5-firstlines___Script that displays the first 10 lines of /etc/passwd file.